kmontag/here2019/kontrol/README.md

-This directory contains config and software for a Pi ZeroW to:
+This directory contains config and software for a Pi Zero W to:
 - run a `featherstreamer` server (and web UI) for `featherstream` devices to connect to
 - host a local WiFi access point, and connect to (or host) a "master"